addap/hazel/README.md

      the sum over protocols.
    + Ordering: `iEff_le` is a pre order relation on protocols.
  - [theories/protocol_agreement.v](theories/protocol_agreement.v): Introduction and
-   study of the protocol agreement judgement.
+   study of the protocol agreement judgment.

 ## Reasoning Rules / Logic